The Dark Hedges in Northern Ireland

-This post contains affiliate links.
-If you make a purchase I receive a small commission at no extra cost to you.
-This helps keep Take Me to the World running.
+This post may contain affiliate links.
+If you make a purchase through an affiliate link you’re helping to support this website at no additional cost to yourself.
 Thanks for your support.

 In April, I took a quick trip to Northern Ireland.
 I spent the first day in the Belfast where I did a walking tour and went to Titanic Belfast.
-The next day I went on a tour to the Giant’s Causeway.
+The next day I went on a tour of the Giant’s Causeway.
 The tour had a few stopovers including the first one of the day, a visit to The Dark Hedges in County Antrim.

 “We’re coming up to our photo stop at the Dark Hedges.
 You’ll recognize this spot as The Kings Road from Game of Thrones,” the tour guide points out.
 People excitedly started talking about Game of Thrones.
 I turned to the girl sitting next to me and asked, “is it bad to say I haven’t seen a single episode of Game of Thrones?”
 She confessed she hadn’t seen the show as well.
 We bonded over our lack of watching this shared piece of pop culture.

 The real story of the Dark Hedges has to do with the Stuart family.
 In 1775 James Stuart built a Georgian mansion called Gracehill House (named after his wife, Grace Lyn).
 The Stuart family decided to plant a row of beech trees along the laneway to greet visitors coming to Gracehill House.
 Of course, at the time the trees weren’t that big, but over 200 years later they’ve grown into these iconic, massive twisted trees.
 The area is also known for wildlife like the brambling bird and wood mouse.
-Locals say there is a ghost called The Grey Lady who haunts these parts.
+Locals say there is a ghost called The Grey Lady who haunts these parts as well.

-Things You Should Know
+Things To Know

 The Dark Hedges is quite famous.
 Should you want to avoid the crowds, you may want to rent a car and visit early.
 There is parking at the nearby Hedges Estate Hotel.
 The Dark Hedges is at The Dark Hedges, Bregagh Road, Stranocum, Ballymoney, UK.
 Here is a general map.
 This area is part of The Dark Hedges Preservation Fund.
 Visitors should respect this area by not littering or damaging these historic trees.

 Have you been to the Dark Hedges?
 Am I crazy for not watching Game of Thrones?
-Tell me in the comments below.